LoayAbassi/alx-backend-python/0x00-python_variable_annotations/README.md

 when dealing with callable functions like 8 it's a function that returns a function that returns a value can be called by functionName(value1)(value2) // for 8.py

+### checking for errors type before even executing
+pip install mypy
+mypy your_file.py
+--> this will return type related errors based on annotations